cacheonix/cacheonix-core/README.md

 # Cacheonix Java Cache

 Cacheonix is an open source Java cache that offers a fast local cache and a stricly-consistent distributed cache.
+Cacheonix is being actively deleveloped.
+Cacheonix v.2.2.2 was released on May 18, 2016.

 ## cacheonix-core